i-Moony/finwiki-university-website/src/content/lessons/0-metadata/2/lesson.md

 chapterId: 0
 name: Glossary
 description: >
-    These are all the terms accross the course.
+    These are all the terms used accross the course.
 ---

 1. **Accounts Payable** – the amount owed by an organization to others for goods or services received.
 Buying from suppliers on credit will generate accounts payable.